zooniverse/mobile/README.md

 ### Testing
 Unit tests utilize Jests' Snapshots, located in src/****/__tests__ directories.
 Mocks are located under root /__mocks__ directory.
-To run test suite, use `npm test`.
-To update a snapshot (legimately changed) during development, use `npm test -- -u TESTNAME`.
+To run the test suite, use `npm test`.

+About Snapshots:  Facebook's native apps use a system called "snapshot testing":  a snapshot test system that renders UI components, takes a screenshot and subsequently compares a recorded screenshot with changes made by an engineer.
+It is meant to make sure components don't change unexpectedly.
+The first time a test is run, Jest will create a snapshot file that needs to be committed alongside code changes.
+On subsequent test runs Jest will simply compare the rendered output with the previous snapshot.
+If they match, the test will pass.
+If they don't match, either the implementation has changed and the snapshot needs to be updated with `npm test -- -u TESTNAME` or it indicates there is a bug that needs to be fixed.

 Snapshots should be committed to the repo and any changes to snapshots should be reviewed along with their PRs.